BENTO BOX IT

 You say kebabs, your kids say, “Yes, please!”
 Where the above DIY tip for packing a healthy school lunch centers on your child building their own meal, this tip is about un-building.
 (And as every parent knows, kids love to un-build.
 Translation: tear, break, drop, and otherwise destroy stuff.)
-Whether a fruit, veggie, or protein skewer, your kill will appreciate the tactile component.
+Whether a fruit, veggie, or protein skewer, your kid will appreciate the tactile component.

 PUT A PIN[WHEEL] IN IT